 Lamb Chambers is committed to equality and to fostering diversity in our profession.
 We will treat everyone equally and fairly irrespective of their age, background, disability, gender re-assignment, marital or civil partnership status, pregnancy or maternity status, race, religion or belief, sex, or sexual orientation.

-*includes those who identify as Asian/Asian British, Black/African/Caribbean/Black British, Mixed/multiple ethnic groups and Other ethnic groups
+*includes those who identify as Asian/Asian British, Black/African/Caribbean/Black British, Mixed/multiple ethnic groups and Other ethnic groups but excludes those who preferred not to say.

 |Socio-Economic Background||1st generation to attend University||Not 1st generation to attend University||UK State School||UK Independent School||School Outside UK|